 Board Of Directors

-Laurie Oravec, Vice President
+Laurie Oravec, President

 Laurie Oravec joined the Board in January of 2021.
 She holds a bachelor’s degree in business administration from SUNY at Buffalo.
 As former director of public relations and brand development for Fisher-Price, Laurie brings new ideas for marketing Aurora Players and its productions as well as a legal point-of-view based on prior experience as a corporate paralegal.
 She has assisted with props, set decorating, stage crew and appeared in several Aurora Players productions beginning in 2017.

-Mark Eckstein, Recording Secretary
+Mark Eckstein, Vice President

 Mark Eckstein is a retired college administrator.
 He has served on the boards of various community theater organizations, holding positions including member-at-large, secretary, treasurer, vice president, and president.
 He acts a bit, sings better than he acts, does sound and lights, works backstage, ushers, and works the concession stand.
 Sometimes, he also directs.
 Mark holds an MS in management from Keuka College.
 He lives in Johnsonburg with his wife Mary, who acts and sings better than him.

-John Woods, Member-at-large
+John Woods, Correspondence Secretary